ever-been/everDoc/src/book/markdown/limitations.md

 :	Because the architecture of the EverBEEN framework depends on in-memory storage of data, transferring of big files is not recommended.
 We assume that benchmarking will be done in controlled environment, where the deployment of a network file system is not a problem if need be.
 Recently released version 3.0 of Hazelcast contains features which might be useful in implementing such feature.
 Or a separate service could be implemented - in which case we opt for usage of network file system.

 *Database backend for the Software Repository*
 :	Interesting improvement might be adding database backend for the Software Repository.
-The feature is on the TODO list but due to lack of time and resources was not implemented.
+The feature is on the wish list but due to lack of time and resources was not implemented.
 The Software Repository was design to easily change backends.

 *Decentralized Software Repository*
 :	Currently the Software Repository is centralized service.
 It might be interesting to explore new features in recently released [Hazalcast 3.0](http://hazelcast.com/docs/3.0/manual/single_html/) to allow cluster wide file distribution.